serebrov/serebrov.github.io-hugo/content/posts/2013-09-11-elastic-beanstalk-configs.md

     eb "$@"
 ```

-Script should be on the same lever as the extracted directory.
+Script should be on the same level as the extracted directory.
 For example I have:

 ```bash